California Board of Nursing: Guide to Disciplinary Actions and Complaints

 Experienced Board of Nursing lawyers

 When your reputation and career are on the line, there is no substitute for knowledge of the system and tactics you are facing.
-Chudnovsky Law attorneys Robert Weinberg, Suzanne Crouts, and Melissa DuChene have a combined 50+ years experience representing nurses in California Board of Nursing license defense and criminal defense matters.
-They have handled over 6,500 cases, administrative hearings, and court trials.
+Chudnovsky Law attorneys Gillian Friedman, Brian Bill, Robert Weinberg, Suzanne Crouts, and Melissa DuChene have a combined 100+ years experience representing nurses in California Board of Nursing license defense and criminal defense matters.
+They have handled over 8,000 cases, administrative hearings, and court trials.

 We invite you to read client testimonials and agency ratings to learn more about how we have helped other nurses facing Board of Nursing disciplinary actions.
 Our attorneys have the qualifications and experience to skillfully fight your case and investigators while protecting your rights and nursing license.